mmaxim/irssi-wmii-notifications/README.md

 * /wclear [ nick | channel ] - This command clears the notification of the current window, or from the nick/channel specified as an optional parameter.

+#Installation

+* Copy the script into ~/.irssi/scripts.
+To have it start on irssi startup, symlink from ~/.irssi/scripts/autorun.